AdrianNiu/plone_aws/README.md

 ###Under dockerfile to use docker-compose up to run on port 8080.

+AWS Fargate platform versions are used to refer to a specific runtime environment for Fargate task infrastructure.
+It is a combination of the kernel and container runtime versions.

 ### Correct command for docker run: docker run --rm cloudplone/cms:dev cat /opt/plone/inituser

 Be careful of dependency requirement for each plane Colton add ons.